MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/manage-updates-baselines-microsoft-defender-antivirus.md

 ## Updates for Deployment Image Servicing and Management (DISM)

-Your Windows 10 (Enterprise, Pro, and Home editions), Windows Server 2019, and Windows Server 2016 OS installation images should be regularly updated.
-Keeping your OS installation images up to date helps avoid vulnerabilities due to a gap in protection.
+We recommend updating your Windows 10 (Enterprise, Pro, and Home editions), Windows Server 2019, and Windows Server 2016 OS installation images with the latest antivirus and antimalware updates.
+Keeping your OS installation images up to date helps avoid a gap in protection.
 For more information, see [Microsoft Defender update for Windows operating system installation images](https://support.microsoft.com/help/4568292/defender-update-for-windows-operating-system-installation-images).

 <details>
 <summary>1.1.2012.01</summary>